siddharthdeore/siddharthdeore.github.io/README.md

 <b>Sapienza University of Rome, Italy</b>
 <i>Dipartimento di Ingegneria Meccanica e Aerospaziale (DIMA)</i>
 <i>Graduated: January 2021</i>

-- <b>Thesis:</b> <i>Developed a neural network-based steering system and simulated it using hardware-in-loop for a variable speed control moment gyroscope.</i>
+Thesis: Neural network-based steering system and hardware-in-loop simulation of a variable speed control moment gyroscope.
+- Designed and manufactured a modular test bench for attitude dynamics and control simulation of spacecraft, providing a versatile and customizable platform for conducting experiments and analysis.
+- Conducted mathematical modeling and control analysis using state-of-the-art momentum exchange devices  such as reaction wheels and variable speed control moment gyroscopes, optimizing spacecraft maneuverability and stability.
+- Developed and tested a neural network policy for singularity avoidance steering of a variable speed control moment gyroscope, enhancing the safety and reliability of spacecraft operations.
 - Graduated with a score of 104/110.

 ## Bachelor of Technology in Aerospace Engineering